 3.1.
 Since 1998, WTO Members have periodically taken decisions to continue their practice of not imposing customs duties on electronic transmissions.
 This has contributed to ensuring certainty and predictability for businesses and consumers.
 As Members seek to intensify discussions on the moratorium, the co-sponsors reaffirm the importance of basing these discussions on evidence and facts, including inputs from other relevant international organizations and academia, and continuing to engage in a holistic approach that takes into consideration the economic impact of electronic transmissions and the non-imposition of customs duties on such transmissions.
-In this context, the co-sponsors would like to draw Members' attention to the communication "Broadening and
+In this context, the co-sponsors would like to draw Members' attention to the communication "Broadening and Deepening the Discussions on the Moratorium on Imposing Customs Duties on Electronic Transmissions" submitted on 29 June 2020.4

-2 WTO Secretariat Information Note on E-Commerce, Trade and the COVID-19 Pandemic
+2 WTO Secretariat Information Note on E-Commerce, Trade and the COVID-19 Pandemic.

-3 WT/MIN(22)/24
+3 WT/MIN(22)/24.